A new proof of Friedman's second eigenvalue Theorem and its extension to random lifts

-The first aim of this paper is to give a new proof of this important result.
-The argument detailed in Section \ref{sec:proofF} simplifies substantially the original proof and it allows to take, in this above statement, $\veps = c \log \log n / \log n$ for some large constant $c > 0$ depending on $d$.
-The method is quite robust and it has already been recently applied in \cite{BLM} to random graphs with structures (stochastic block model).
+The first aim of this paper is to give a new proof of this result.
+The argument detailed in Section \ref{sec:proofF} simplifies substantially the original proof.
+A careful reading of the proof actually gives the following quantitative statement: for any $0 < a < 1$, there exists $c>0$ (depending on $d$ and $a$) such that for all integers $n$ such that $\cG_d(n)$ is non-empty,

+The method is robust and it has been recently applied in \cite{BLM} to random graphs with structure (stochastic block model).

 The second aim of this paper is to apply this method to study similar questions on the eigenvalues of random lifts of graphs.
 This class of models sheds a new light on Ramanujan-type properties, and, since the work of Amit and Linial \cite{MR1883559,MR2216470} and Friedman \cite{MR1978881}, it has attracted a substantial attention \cite{MR2674623,AB-S,MR2799807,puder,FrKo}.
 To avoid any confusion in notation, we will postpone to Section \ref{sec:introbis} the precise definition of random lifts and the statement of the main results.
 In Section \ref{secM:proof} we will give a simpler proof of a recent result of Friedman and Kohler \cite{FrKo} and establish a weak Ramanujan property for the non-backtracking eigenvalues of a random lift of an arbitrary graph.